ibm-cloud-docs/solution-tutorials/image-classification-code-engine.hidden.md

    ```
    {:pre}

    To create a secret, you would need to use `--env-from-secret` flag.
-Both secrets and configmap are "maps"; so the environment variables set will have a name corresponding to the "key" of each entry in those maps, and the environment variable values will be the value of that "key".
+Both secrets and configmaps are "maps"; so the environment variables set will have a name corresponding to the "key" of each entry in those maps, and the environment variable values will be the value of that "key".
    {:tip}

 1. To verify whether the backend application is updated with the binding and configmap.
-You can run the below command to look for the `Service Bindings` and `Environment Variables` sections
+You can run the below command with `--more-details` flag and look for the `Service Bindings` and `Environment Variables` sections in the output
    ```sh
    ibmcloud code-engine application get --name backend --more-details
    ```